Emergency Shower & Eye Wash

 1. With the recent revisions to the ANSI standard, are existing eyewash, shower, and drench hose stations required to meet the guidelines?

 Yes.
-There is no grandfather clause in the Z358.1 Standard that allows equipment to be exempt.
+No grandfather clause in the Z358.1 Standard allows the equipment to be exempt.
 As the standard changes, existing shower equipment needs to be updated.

 2. Does OSHA use the ANSI standard?